sander/hierarchical-deterministic-keys/keys.md

 - `ECDH`: An Elliptic Curve Key Agreement Algorithm - Diffie-Hellman (ECKA-DH) [[TR03111]] with elliptic curve `EC`, consisting of the functions:
     - ECDH-Generate-Key-Pair(): Outputs a key pair `(pk, sk)`.
     - ECDH-Create-Shared-Secret(sk_self, pk_other): Outputs a shared secret byte string representing an Element.
-- `H`: An extension with the function:
-    - H2(message): Outputs a byte array.
-- `MAC`: A function taking byte string inputs (salt, ikm, message) applying cryptographically secure hash functions to obtain a message authentication code combining `salt` with input keying material `ikm` and `message`.

 The reader MUST create a new reader key pair using ECDH-Generate-Key-Pair for each challenge.